Brawmario/libsm64-godot/docs/manual.md

 >17ce077343c6133f8c9f2d6d6d9a4ab62c8cd2aa57c40aea1f490b4c8bb21d91

-The path to this ROM file needs to be provided to the `SM64Global` singleton on the `rom_filepath` property before you can call the `SM64Global.init()` method.
+The path to this ROM file needs to be provided to the `LibSM64Global` static class when calling `LibSM64Global.load_rom_filepath(filepath: String)` before you can call the `LibSM64Global.init()` method.
 If the SHA256 doesn't match, it will be rejected and the addon will fail to initialize.

-The ROM file does not need to be included with a project that uses this addon and can be dynamically sourced from the user at runtime in order to avoid distribuing copyrighted material.
-Check the `main` scene in the included demo project on this repository for an example on how to request a filepath from the user at runtime and then use it to fill the `SM64Global.rom_filepath` property.
+The ROM file does not need to be included with a project that uses this addon and can be dynamically sourced from the user at runtime in order to avoid the unauthorized distribution of copyrighted material.
+Check the `main` scene in the included demo project on this repository for an example on how to request a filepath from the user at runtime.

 ### Setting up a scene